Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

 \subsection{Quantitative diversity of FVs}

-Here, we validate our quantitative distance measure in the FV space by showing that it suffices two requirements: 1) the diversity caused by parameter initializations for the AM optimization is ignorable compared to the diversity of BNN instances 2) the measured diversity is highly correlated to the uncertainty of the prediction.
+Here, we validate our quantitative distance measure in the FV space by showing that it suffices two requirements: 1) the diversity caused by parameter initializations for the AM optimization is ignorable compared to the diversity of BNN instances, and 2) the measured diversity is highly correlated to the uncertainty of the prediction.
 In order to evaluate 1), we first generate 5 FVs for each of 100 BNN instances and compute the average \emph{latent concept vector} for each of the instances.
 We will refer to these 100 mean vectors as instance centers.
-In Fig. \ref{fig:same_init_quant} we plot the histogram of the euclidean distance from each FV to its corresponding instance center (blue), as well as to another instance center (orange).
-We can observe a significant separation between the two histograms, implyingthat the FV diversity caused by initialization is indeed neglectable.
-Next, we investigate the correlation between the diversity of FVs and predictive entropy.
-For uncertainty estimation, we use the predictive entropy:
+In Figure~\ref{fig:same_init_quant} we plot the histogram of the Euclidean distance from each FV to its corresponding instance center (blue), as well as to another instance center (orange).
+We can observe a significant separation between the two histograms, implying that the FV diversity caused by initialization is indeed ignorable.